SnootierMoon/ChemChat/README.md

 (incomplete) C telnet/netcat server that was supposed to help me pass my Honors Chemistry 10 class.

-Based off of another (incomplete) similar project I made in the summer of 2019, that would, if completed, emulate the card game "Monopoly Deal".
+Based off of another (incomplete) similar project I made in the summer of 2019, that would, emulate the card game "Monopoly Deal".

 ## Getting Started